RandomVGUStudents/c-project/README.md

 ![VSCode Git page](./images/vsc_git.png "Don't forget to push afterwards lol.")

-What it does it "commit" (temporarily save) everything you have done since the last "pull" (will be explained below).
+What it does it "commit" (temporarily save) everything you have done.

 Oh, I mean the files are still saved on your machine when you save or Ctrl+S or something, but they will only live in your machine.
 This step will get your work uploaded to the Internet.